jochenjonc/blog-component-state/README.md

 ```

 # Dynamic Component State and Reactive Context
-With a more declarative interaction between component and service we made a big change.
+With a more declarative interaction between component and service, we made a big change.
 We are now aware of the whole observable context.

 The `next`, `error` and `compolete` notifications.